-Dr. Dickey holds a Doctor of Music degree from Northwestern University as a student of tuba pedagoguet Rex Martin.
-He also studied wind conducting with Mallory Thompson.
-Dr. Dickey earned a Master of Arts degree from the University of Iowa under John Manning, the founding member of the Atlantic Brass Quintet.
-He received a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
-Dr. Dickey performs on a Miraphone 5050T Ambassador euphonium and a Miraphone 281 Firebird tuba.
-He holds memberships in the International Tuba-Euphonium Association, the College Music Society, the National Association for Music Education, and the National Association of Collegiate Wind and Percussion Teachers.
+Dr. Dickey received a Doctor of Music degree from Northwestern University as a student of Rex Martin.
+He also studied conducting with Mallory Thompson.
+While at Northwestern, he was the recipient of the prestigious Eckstein Scholarship.
+Dr. Dickey earned a Master of Arts degree from the University of Iowa under John Manning, founding member of the Atlantic Brass Quintet.
+He also received a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
+Dickey holds memberships in the International Tuba-Euphonium Association, College Music Society, National Association for Music Education, Music Teachers National Association, and the National Association of Collegiate Wind and Percussion Instructors.